-Youth and Children's Studies
+Youth & Children's Studies

-Youth and Children's Studies at Laurier Brantford
+Youth & Children's Studies at the Brantford Campus

 In order to truly understand children and youth in the 21st century, we need to examine the many worlds they inhabit: school, home, cultural and religious groups, peer groups, neighbourhoods, media communities, and even “brand tribes.”
 This program looks at children and youth from many different perspectives, using tools from psychology, criminology, media studies, indigenous studies, health studies, literature, and history.
 The program looks at children and youth not just as objects of academic inquiry, but as subjects and agents in their own right, who engage with and impact the wider world around them.

 Average in top 6 4U or M courses: low - mid 70s

 Overall average upon graduation: low - mid 70s